galaxyguardians/galaxy_toolhelper/README.md

 - Create a database for fast lookup for tools based on tool categories.

-- Add UI elements in the history panel ("Bulb") to show popular tools used as a next step in the analysis.
+- Add UI elements in the history panel ("Light Bulb") to show popular tools used as a next step in the analysis.

 ### Description: